Bonanno1234/SimpleMenuForPowkiddyV90/README.md

 # SimpleMenuForPowkiddyV90

+See the wiki tab to have Some special content :D

 Simple Menu For Powkiddy V90
 This is a port version of Simple Menu to Powkiddy V90 and any device with MiyooCFW